 I imagine it’s a good feeling stepping off the stage with the energy of the crowd running through you.
 However, when you try too hard, it comes off as desperate and uncomfortable.

-There were two incidents that happened to me more recently that really made me cringe.
+There were two incidents that I’ve witnessed more recently that really made me cringe.

 One of the openers for a young crowd was trying too hard to get people hyped up with overly exaggerated gestures and movements.
 He even jumped up to grab onto one the wooden support beams that was above the audience and started rocking it forcefully as if he was trying to break it.